-How to apply To apply for aid or enter on a contract payment plan, the student should (a) be acquainted with the information in the Schedule of Charges and in Budgeting for Financial Aid; (b) be aware that processing an aid application or loan contract takes considerable time; and (c) begin planning long enough in advance so that funds are available in time for registration.

-Required forms Financial aid to students is granted on the basis of need.
-So that need can be evaluated in a consistent way, students seeking aid are required to submit a Financial Aid Form (FAF) or Student Aid Application for California (SAAC) to College Scholarship Service (CSS) by March 15.
-The analysis of this form must be in the Student Aid Office file by May 1 in order to be considered for aid with the first group processed.
+Financial aid is granted to students on the basis of need.
+The student applying for a scholarship, grant, or loan, or for work, is requested to provide evidence of financial need by filing a Student Aid Application for California (SAAC) or Financial Aid Form (FAF) with College Scholarship Service (CSS).
+Filing should be completed by March 1 so that the necessary information will be received in the Student Aid Office by May 1.

 Those whose files are complete after May 1 are considered for aid on the same basis but only as funds are available.
-The FAF or SAAC, together with information about the CSS need-analysis system, may be obtained from a high school guidance counselor or from this or any other university student aid office.
-Code 4380 The student should use CSS code number 4380 to identify this University/campus.
-The CSS identifying name and code for the La Sierra campus of this University is Loma Linda U - Riverside 4380.
+The SAAC or FAF, together with information about the CSS need-analysis system, may be obtained from a high school guidance counselor or from this or any other university student aid office.

+Code 4380 The student should use College Scholarship Service Code number 4380 to identify this University/campus.

+The College Scholarship Service identifying name and code for the La Sierra campus is Loma Linda U - Riverside 4380.

+FEDERAL PROGRAMS

 Eligibility Financial aid programs sponsored by the United States Department of Education and administered by this University require the provision of information used for evaluation by College Scholarship Service in establishing the student's eligibility for aid.
-The student classified as a dependent must have the "Parents' Information" section of the FAF or SAAC filled out, as well as the applicable "Student Information."
-A clearly independent student needs to fill out only the Student Information section and submit the FAF or SAAC to CSS.
+The student classified as a dependent must have the "Parents' Information" section of the SAAC or FAF filled out, as well as the applicable "Student Information."
+A clearly independent student needs to fill out only the Student Information section and submit the SAAC or FAF to CSS.